The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 Udon is a thick and chewy noodle typically served hot or cold, inside a mildly flavored broth, or on the side with a dipping broth.
 It’s completely different from many other noodles in Japan and one of our favorites.
 We’re honestly convinced that noodles are soul food.

-If served with a dipping sauce you’ll eat them in a similar way as we outlined with soba noodles.
+If served with a dipping sauce you’ll similarly eat them as we outlined with soba noodles.
 By taking a small number of noodles and lightly dipping them in the broth before slurping them up!
 If served inside the broth you’ll eat them like ramen slurping the noodles as you eat.
 After finishing you can drink the remainder of the broth directly from the bowl.

 TEMPURA IN JAPAN